fuboki10/fuboki10/README.md

 I am passionate about Back-End development and Problem-solving.

 Participated in many programming competitions like ACM-ACPC, ACM-ECPC, Google CodeJam, ...etc,         Solved +1000 programming problems on different online judges like Codeforces, Hackerrank, UVA, Leetcode, ...etc.

-Currently working as a Competitive Programming Instructor @Coach_Academy.
+Currently working as a Competitive Programming Instructor @Coach_Academy and Software Engineer Intern @MasterMicro.

 I love writing clean and maintainable code and learning new technologies, techniques, and design principles.